How to Calibrate Blood Pressure Monitor

 Tips for Maintaining Your Blood Pressure Monitor

-Use Properly: Place the Monitor inside a cold and dry location.
+Use Properly: Place the Monitor in a cold and dry location.
 Do not expose it to extreme humidity or temperatures.

 Regular cleaning: Clean the cuff and monitor frequently with a moist cloth.
 Avoid using harsh chemicals together.